kennethlng/kennethlng/README.md

 ### Hi there 👋

 My name's Kenneth Ng.
-I'm a multidisciplinary developer based in the Bay Area buildings apps and games.
-I've worked on product web portals, consumer social mobile applications, and interactive AR/VR applications.
-I also love developing business plans, pitch decks, and product strategy plans.
-Check out my [work](https://kennethlng.com)!
-If you're interested in connecting, find me on Twitter at [@kennethlng](https://twitter.com/kennethlng) or email me at [hello@kennethlng.com](mailto:hello@kennethlng.com).
+I'm a multidisciplinary developer with 4+ years of experience building interactive AR/VR applications, games, and full-stack websites.
+I specialize in rapid prototyping and product ideation.
+I also support with market research, business plan development, and investor pitch deck development.

+Check out my projects at [https://kennethlng.com](https://kennethlng.com).
+If you're interested in connecting, email me at Hello@KennethLNg.com or send me a message on Twitter @KennethLNg.

-My stack: `React` `Node.js` `Firebase` `Unity` `Swift` `NoSQL` `MySQL` `C#` `Javascript`
+My stack: `React` `Node.js` `Firebase` `Unity` `SwiftUI` `NoSQL` `MySQL` `Javascript` `C#` `Material UI` `Bulma`

 <!--
 **kennethlng/kennethlng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.